UU-ER/AdOpT-NET0/docs/source/data_preprocessing/DataHandle.rst

-..  _data-management-data-handle:
+..  _data-preprocessing_data-handle:

-Define Input Data
+The DataHandle Class
 =====================================
 ``src.data_management.handle_input_data.DataHandle`` provides a class for data storage and methods to import and manipulate data consistent with the model.